vault27/Foundation/vxlan.md

 - Add L3 VNI to NVE interface

 ## vPC
-- On NVE interfaces on both leafs we configure secondary IP as a virtual VTEP ID - Anycast VTEP - this secondary IP is configured on Loopback interface, which is used on NVE
+- On NVE interfaces on both leafs we configure secondary IP as a virtual VTEP ID - Anycast VTEP - this secondary IP is configured on Loopback interface, which is used on NVE - all routes about vPC hosts are announced from this Anycast VTEP - both Leafs will advertise the same routes to Spines via BGP
 - Orphan interfaces hosts are not announced from Anycast VTEP
 - Virtual mac is generated from vpc number, this virtual MAC is used for hosts and as Router MAC in EVPN routes
 - Hosts which are connected to vPC are announced via BGP with Next hop - Anycast VTEP - shared VTEP